JorySchossau/SWCassessment/pre-assessment.md

 * I have never programmed.
 * I program less than one a year.
 * I program once a year.
+* I program several times a year.
 * I program once a month.
 * I program once a week or more.

 ### 10. What best describes the complexity of your programming? [choose all that apply]
 * I have never programmed.
 * I write scripts to analyze data.
-* I write tools that others can use.
+* I write tools to use and that others can use.
-* I am part of a team that develops software.
+* I am part of a team which develops software.

 ### In each of the following scenarios, please select the answer that best applies to you:

-### 11. Programming: A tab-delimited file has two columns showing the date and the highest temperature on that day.
+### 11. Programming: Given the following task, what is your familiarity with data processing?
+A tab-delimited file has two columns showing the date and the highest temperature on that day.
 Write a program to produce a graph showing the average highest temperature for each month.
-* I could not write this program.
+* I am not familiar with data processing.
+* I am familiar only with data processing in name.
+* I am familiar with data processing enough to complete this task with documentation or search engine help.
-* I could write this program with documentation or a search engine.
+* I am familiar with data processing enough to complete this task with little or no documentation or search engine help.

-* I could write this program with minimal or no documentation help.12.
-Version Control: Given the URL for a project on GitHub, check out a working copy of that project, add a file called notes.txt, and commit the change.
+### 12. Version Control: Given the following task, what is your familiarity with GIT version control?
+Given the URL for a project on GitHub, check out a working copy of that project, add a file called notes.txt, and commit the change.
-* I could not perform these tasks.
+* I am not familiar with GIT.
+* I am familiar only with the name GIT.
-* I could perform these tasks with documentation or a search engine
+* I am familiar with GIT enough to complete this task with documentation or search engine help.
-* I could perform these tasks with minimal or no documentation help.
+* I am familiar with GIT enough to complete this task with little or no documentation or search engine help.

-### 13. Testing: Given a 200-line function to test, write half a dozen tests using a unit testing framework and use code coverage to check that they exercise every line of the function.
+### 13. Testing: Given the following task, what is your familiarity with unit testing and code coverage?
+Given a 200-line function to test, write half a dozen tests using a unit testing framework and use code coverage to check that they exercise every line of the function.
-* I could not perform these tasks.
-* I could perform these tasks with documentation or a search engine.
-* I could perform these tasks with minimal or no documentation help.
+* I am not familiar with unit testing.
+* I am familiar with the name unit testing..
+* I am familiar with the concept of unit testing.
+* I am familiar with and can use unit testing to complete the task.

-### 14. Databases: A database has two tables Scientist and Lab.
+### 14. Databases: Given the following task, what is your familiarity with SQL?
+A database has two tables Scientist and Lab.
 Scientist's columns are the scientist's user ID, name, and email address; Lab's columns are lab IDs, lab names, and scientist IDs.
 Write an SQL statement that outputs the count of the number of scientists in each lab.
-* I could not perform these tasks.
+* I am not familiar with SQL.
+* I am familiar only with the name SQL.
-* I could perform these tasks with documentation or a search engine.
+* I am familiar with SQL enough to complete the task with documentation or search engine help.
-* I could perform these tasks with minimal or no documentation help.
+* I am familiar with SQL enough to complete the task with little or no documentation or search engine help.

 ### 15. Shell: A directory contains 1000 text files.
 Create a list of all files that contain the word "Drosophila" and save the result to a file called results.txt.
 * I could not create this list.
 * I would create this list using "Find in Files" and "copy and paste".
 * I would create this list using basic shell commands.
 * I would create this list using a pipeline of shell commands.

-### Indicate the level to which you agree or disagree with each statement.
-### Strongly Agree, Agree, Disagree, Strongly Disagree

-16. I know what a shell is.
-17. I know what GitHub is.
-18. I know what a unit testing framework is.
-19. I know what code coverage means.
-20. I know what an SQL statement is.